Skip to main content

 poktrolld keys add application-1

-Copy the mnemonic that's printed to the screen to the APPLICATION_MNEMONIC variable in your .env file.
+Copy the outputted address to the APPLICATION_ADDR variable in your .env file:

 Make sure to: